Saba-Gullali/Python_Numpy/README.md

 iteration.py: is about how to iterate the element of an  array using iter().<br>
 reshaping.py: is about how to reshape 1d ,a 2d and 3d array.<br>
 splitting.py and stacking.py is about how to merge and split arrays.<br>
-removing_elements.py is about how to remove elements from an array.
+removing_elements.py is about how to remove elements from an array.<br>
+Broadcasting.py explain how mathematical operations can be applied to multidimensional array.<br>